DoogiePC/EDawg878/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the behaviour:
-1. Go to '...'
+1. Get this block
-2. Click on '....'
+2. Right click 10 times
-3. Scroll down to '....'
+3. Run around your plot
 4. See error

-**Expected behavior**
+**Expected behaviour**
 A clear and concise description of what you expected to happen.

 **Screenshots**